-See and wAlk the Golden Gate Bridge
+See and Walk the Golden Gate Bridge

 The Golden Gate bridge is the one must-see site in San Francisco.
 It is one of the modern seven wonders of the world.

-Starting the first half of your day trip to San Francisco at the Golden Gate Bridge is what I would recommend.
+Starting the first half of your day trip to San Francisco at the Golden Gate Bridge is what we would recommend.
 If you go too early, you may be greeted by fog.
-By the time you have breakfast and then start your journey to the Golden Gate Bridge, the fog will hopefully start to lift.
+By the time you have breakfast and start your journey to the Golden Gate Bridge, the fog will hopefully start to lift.